 A static file is any file that resides in the server's storage.

-Crow supports returning Static files as responses in 2 ways.
+Crow supports returning static files as responses either implicitly or explicitly.

 Crow implicitly returns any static files placed in a

 static directory and any subdirectories, as long as the user calls the endpoint

 The static folder or endpoint can be changed by defining the macros

 static directory changes the directory in the server's file system, while the endpoint changes the URL that the client needs to access.